 You may have conflicting emotions at this time — and that’s completely normal.
 You’ll be excited to finally meet the baby you’ve been getting to know for the past nine months, but it can be bittersweet to see them leave with the intended parents.
 However, if you have a solid relationship with the intended parents, this will help you as you see the child grow up in their loving family.

-Your Case Worker will be available to you if you experience any unexpected or difficult emotions after birth.
+Your Case Worker will continue to provide support and additional resources during your postpartum transition.
+She will also be available to you if you experience any unexpected or difficult emotions after birth.
 While the surrogacy process will legally be complete at this point, we know that it will take time to adjust back to your normal lifestyle, which is why we’ll be there to help.

 How can I start the surrogacy process?

-The first step to becoming a surrogate is contacting Thompson Dove Law Group at 864-573-5533 or through our online form.
+The first step to becoming a surrogate is contacting Thompson Dove Law Group at 864-573-5533, choosing option 2 or through our online form.
 We can answer any questions you have about the surrogacy process in more detail, as well as help you get started with the process whenever you’re ready.
 While surrogacy can be complicated, we’ll make sure you’re prepared for the commitment to make a difference in intended parents’ lives.